Self-Defense in Massachusetts

 • Simple assault and battery under G.L. c.
 265, § 13A, the most common charge in which the reasonable-concern, non-deadly-force standard controls.

 • Assault and battery with a dangerous weapon under G.L. c.
-265, § 15A, where the deadly-force standard and the proportionality of the response are usually the whole case.
+265, § 15A, where the deadly-force standard and the proportionality of the response usually decide the outcome.

 • Strangulation or suffocation under G.L. c.
 265, § 15D, frequently charged in household cases where the question of who first became violent is genuinely disputed.

-• Firearms and weapons charges, where the lawful defensive use of force can bear on the underlying conduct.
+• Firearms and weapons charges, where lawful defensive use of force can bear on the conduct charged.
+It does not by itself answer a separate possession, licensing, or carrying offense, each of which is decided on its own elements.

-• Homicide offenses, including the manslaughter and murder cases in which the Adjutant rule itself was forged, where self-defense and defense of another are litigated at their highest stakes.
+• Homicide offenses, including the manslaughter and murder cases in which the Supreme Judicial Court decided Adjutant, where self-defense and defense of another are litigated at their highest stakes.

 Why Early Defense Work Decides Self-Defense Cases